 The LGBTQ Peer Mentor Program provides a space for students to connect with a knowledgeable peer about gender identity, sexual orientation, coming out, and life at UW-Madison.

 How to sign up

 Questions?
-Please stop by the office to chat or contact the Mentor Program coordinators below.
+Please stop by the office to chat or contact the Peer Mentor Program coordinators below.

 When mentees sign up for the program, they receive confirmation by email that their application has been received, along with materials to get acquainted with the program, its goals, and our expectations.
 There is no formal mentee training.
 Mentees are invited to social events throughout the year, and are welcome to meet with Campus Center staff at any time.

 When mentors sign up for the program, they receive a resource packet with information on mentoring 101, communication styles, using personal stories for social change, LGBTQ+ language and terms, campus resources, and relationships and violence, along with access to our digital resource database.
 They then schedule an in-person orientation, after which they will be paired with a mentee based on their interests and experiences.

 How soon will I be paired with a mentor/mentee?